prathambhatt7254/data-analysis-agent/README.md

 - Python
 - Anthropic Claude API (Sonnet 4.6)
 - SQLite (in-memory)
+- openpyxl (Excel file support)
 - Tool use / function calling

 ## Using Your Own Data

-Replace `sales_data.csv` with any CSV file and run the agent.
-It automatically detects columns and loads the data.
+Run the agent and enter the path to any supported file.
+It automatically detects the file type, reads the data, and loads it for querying.
 No code changes needed.

+For files in the same folder, just type the filename.
+For files anywhere else on your computer, paste the full path.